 CSL is interconnected with other Citi affiliates from an operational and technology perspective and uses the services of Citi affiliates.
-In addition, CSL provides certain transaction processing services, including check clearing, lock-box processing, booking of business loans and safekeeping services, to Citi affiliates.
+In addition, CSL provides certain transaction processing services to Citi affiliates.
 Providers of services to CSL include CBNA Singapore, CTI, and CBNA Home Office.
 Users of services provided by CSL include CBNA Singapore and CBNA Home Office.

 Following transfer to the Reorganization Trust, CSL would require continued support from Citi's shared service providers.
-Citi has placed the vast majority of its critical shared services staff and assets in Service MLEs or CBNA and prefunded its Service MLEs with at least six months of working capital so that shared service providers would continue to provide key services in Resolution.
+Citi has placed the vast majority of its critical shared services staff and assets in MLEs or CBNA and prefunded its Service MLEs with at least six months of working capital so that shared service providers would continue to provide key services in Resolution.